nokia-eda/docs/docs/user-guide/topologies.md

 A network topology in a broader sense describes the network design.
 Be it a Clos, a Fat Tree or a Ring design, the topology is what inherently defines the network.

-Like every topology is defined by its nodes and links, the EDA topology consists of the nodes (`TopoNodes`) and links (`TopoLinks`) objects.
+Like every topology is defined by its nodes and links, the EDA topology consists of the nodes (`TopoNode`) and links (`TopoLink`) objects.
 The EDA topology nodes are represented by the devices in your network, and the topology links define the relationships between them.

 If you come here after finishing the [Getting Started][gs-guide] guide, you may remember the 3-node topology that we worked on: